Cannabis or Pharma: Which Costs More for the Same Condition?

 Epilepsy, multiple sclerosis, and arthritis are key conditions for which cannabis is acceptable to prescribe.
 All of these are qualifying conditions in legal states.
 But, is it always cheaper and more effective to go with cannabis?
 For the purposes of discussion, we are going to pretend that all medications reviewed below are similarly effective.
 In the interest of keeping it simple: How much does it cost to stay well?

-When it comes to treating illnesses for our children, there are few things as heartbreaking as seeing them suffer through epileptic seizures.
+There are few things as heartbreaking as seeing children suffer through epileptic seizures.
 And even more so to have run through all of the pharmaceutical options, only to watch your child slip further and further away as seizures continue to govern his or her little body.

-The good news is that cannabis works for the majority of patients with epilepsy, but it comes with a huge expense, one that is not covered by many health insurance plans.
+The good news is that cannabis helps the majority of patients with epilepsy.
+Still, it comes with a huge expense, one many health insurance plans do not cover.
 Radio New Zealand reported on the story of two-year-old Jai Bowers-Anstis, who suffered from seizures since he was nine-months old.
 His mother describes how she would have to time the seizure and wait to hit the 10-minute mark before she could dispense a round of midazolam.
 A single dose costs $30 to $400 dollars (USD), depending on the strength needed to suppress the seizures.

 Unfortunately, treating refractory epilepsy with cannabis, can cost up to $100,000/year for an adult or teenager.
 Remember too, that there are few insurance options and no subsidies for cannabis medicine (in most geographic regions).

-Jai’s family uses Tilray CBD at a cost of $1300 per month, but it is expected that the costs will continue to balloon as Jai grows bigger and needs more ml/kg to manage the condition.
+Jai’s family uses Tilray CBD at a cost of $1300 per month.
+The family expect the costs to continue ballooning as Jai grows bigger and needs more ml/kg to manage the condition.

 Two other important strains for treating epilepsy are Charlotte’s Web and Haleigh’s Hope.
 Both are coming in at about 11 cents per milligram with the average patient needing the equivalent of $250 per month.
 Again, these prices will change depending on the severity and frequency of the seizures and the age of the patient.